Mayhem (Lady Gaga album): Songs

 The track "Zombieboy" is a tribute to the late model Rick Genest (pictured).

 Track four, "Perfect Celebrity", uses electro-grunge to critique celebrity culture and media perception.
 "Vanish into You", the fifth track, blends glam rock and experimental pop, with Bowie-inspired choruses and lyrics about surrender.
 Track six, "Killah", produced by Gesaffelstein, features industrial electro-funk, Nine Inch Nails influences, and femme fatale lyrics.
 "Zombieboy", the seventh song, is a tribute to Rick Genest, mixing funk and disco with lyrics about excess.
-Track eight, "LoveDrug", evokes arena rock with references to addiction as a metaphor for love.
+Track eight, "LoveDrug", evokes arena rock, while its lyrics reference addiction as a metaphor for love, reflecting themes of emotional pain.

-The ninth song, "How Bad Do U Want Me", channels 1980s synth-pop and explores image and desire, referencing Depeche Mode and Yazoo.
+The ninth song, "How Bad Do U Want Me", channels 1980s synth-pop and explores image and desire, referencing the Vince Clarke era of Depeche Mode and Yazoo.
 The next track, "Don't Call Tonight", returns to funk and europop with talk box effects and lyrics about toxic love.
 Track eleven, "Shadow of a Man", discusses sexism, particularly in the music and entertainment industry, over a disco-electropop base.
 Track twelve, "The Beast", plays with duality and desire, featuring a dramatic guitar solo.
 The penultimate track, "Blade of Grass", is a minimalist ballad inspired by Gaga's fiancé and a symbolic proposal.
-The album closes with "Die with a Smile", a soulful ballad with Bruno Mars, is about unconditional love amid chaos.
+The album closes with "Die with a Smile", a soulful ballad with Bruno Mars, which centers on unconditional love amid chaos.

-Additional tracks released on the digital edition include "The Dead Dance", which combines funky rhythms with 1980s-inspired synths and lyrics about transformation and resilience, "Can't Stop the High", described by Gaga as "pure electro grunge", and "Kill for Love", a dark electropop track that explores themes of desire, danger, and devotion.
+Additional tracks released on certain album versions include "The Dead Dance", which combines funky rhythms with 1980s-inspired synths and lyrics about transformation and resilience, "Can't Stop the High", described by Gaga as "pure electro grunge", and "Kill for Love", a dark electropop track that explores themes of desire, danger, and devotion.